Netbook: History

 The 11.6-inch MacBook Air, introduced in late 2010, compared favorably to many netbooks in terms of processing power but also ergonomics, at 2.3 pounds being lighter than some 10-inch netbooks, owing in part to the integration of the flash storage chips on the main logic board.
 It was described as a superlative netbook (or at least as what a netbook should be) by several technology commentators, even though Apple has never referred to it as such, sometimes describing it—in the words of Steve Jobs—as "the third kind of notebook."
-The entry level model had a MSRP of $999, costing significantly more than the average netbook, as much as three or four times more.
+The entry-level model had an MSRP of $999, costing as much as three or four times more than the average netbook.

 In 2011 tablet sales overtook netbooks for the first time, and in 2012 netbook sales fell by 25 percent, year-on-year.
 The sustained decline since 2010 had been most pronounced in the United States and in Western Europe, while Latin America was still showing some modest growth.
 In December 2011, Dell announced that it was exiting the netbook market.
 In May 2012, Toshiba announced it was doing the same, at least in the United States.
-An August 2012 article by John C. Dvorak in PC Magazine claimed that the term "netbook" is "nearly gone from the lexicon already", having been superseded in the market place largely by the more powerful (and MacBook Air inspired) Ultrabook—described as "a netbook on steroids"—and to a lesser extent by tablets.
+An August 2012 article by John C. Dvorak in PC Magazine claimed that the term "netbook" was "nearly gone from the lexicon already", having been superseded in the market place largely by the more powerful (and MacBook Air inspired) Ultrabook—described as "a netbook on steroids"—and to a lesser extent by tablets.
 In September 2012 Asus, Acer and MSI announced that they will stop manufacturing 10-inch netbooks.
 Simultaneously Asus announced they would stop developing all Eee PC products, instead focusing on their mixed tablet-netbook Transformer line.

 With the introduction of Chromebooks, major manufacturers produced the new laptops for the same segment of the market that netbooks serviced.
 Chromebooks, a variation on the network computer concept, in the form of a netbook, require internet connections for full functionality.
 Chromebooks became top selling laptops in 2014.
 The threat of Google ChromeOS based Chromebooks prompted Microsoft to revive and revamp netbooks with Windows 8.1 with Bing.
 HP re-entered the non-Chromebook netbook market with the Stream 11 in 2014..